aikonbrasil/web/_pages/about.md

 A brief Biography
 ======
 <div style="text-align: justify">
-My name is Dick Carrillo Melgarejo and welcome to my CV page.
-I am an Engineer with experience on Wireless Communication by more than 15 years.
-All this time was shared between academy and industry.
-In my Master I worked with OFDM and non-linear systems, and now in my PhD I am studying GFDM, Grant-free access, reconfigurable intelligent surfaces, and cell-free massive MIMO.
+My name is Dick Carrillo Melgarejo, and welcome to my CV page.
+I am an Engineer with experience on Wireless Communication by more than 18 years.
+All this time was shared between the academy and industry.
+In my Master's, I worked with OFDM and non-linear systems, and now, in my Ph.D., I proposed a RAN Slicing Framework based on Machine Learning to enable IEC 61850 (a power grid substation protocol).
+My interest research topics are OFDM, GFDM, Grant-free access, reconfigurable intelligent surfaces, cell-free massive MIMO, and machine learning applications on wireless communication.
 </div>

 <div style="text-align: justify">
-Nowadays, I am doing a double degree PhD program at LUT University from Finland and UNICAMP from Brazil.
-My Master degree in Electrical Engineering was done in the Pontifical Catholic University of Rio de Janeiro, Rio de Janeiro, Brazil.
-My bachelor in Electronic Engineering was done in San Marcos National University, in Lima, Perú.
+I have a Ph.D. in Electrical Engineering from UNICAMP University (Brazil) and a Doctorate in Engineering from LUT University (Finland).
+My Master's degree in Electrical Engineering was done at the Pontifical Catholic University of Rio de Janeiro, Rio de Janeiro, Brazil.
+My bachelor in Electronic Engineering was done at San Marcos National University in Lima, Perú.
 </div>

 <div style="text-align: justify">